 The Master of Sports Law and Business (MSLB) program blends sports, law, and business from a nationally ranked law school with a world-class faculty.
-From the NBA, NFL, NCAA, MLB to the PGA, if you are looking for a career in sports the MSLB program will prepare you for employment with any sports organization.
-With a combined 150+ years of sports industry experience, the MSLB program has an impressive roster of faculty and who are at the peak of their careers.
+If you are looking for a career in the highest levels of sports, such as the NBA, NFL, NCAA, MLB or PGA, the MSLB program will prepare you for a career in the sports industry.

 Total credit hours

 unique classroom experiences

 experience from esteemed faculty